BriarWillow/WillowBriar/README.md

 ## Wakako Yuki
 Okay.
 Thank you for the opportunity.
 And thank you for the detailed explanation.
 Indeed.
 What was, may I ask, what was the report?
 If you could disclose, what was the background or reason that those TMZ, well, concentrate, I mean, TMZ was found in the kitchen?
 What was the theory that Chinada gave you?
 And was there any way possible for you to follow that theory up?
 Because this is prescribed drug.
 And I was a bit appalled to learn that the contamination theory, although on the side of the substance, as well as science, yes, I understand how you come up to that conclusion.
 At the very beginning, why at all it was found in a kitchen?
 Thank you.

 ## Ross Wenzel
 Perhaps I can answer that.
 [Yes, go ahead, Ross.]
 Wakako.
 Look, I can say a few things.
 The ultimate source, meaning how the TMZ got into the kitchen was not discovered.
 Chinada and the authorities conducted a number of interviews in order to try and explore how the substance could have gone into the kitchen.
 But that didn't result in anything concrete and they didn't hypothesize in their report.
 What I can say is that if we had appealed to the CAS to challenge the contamination scenario in circumstances where there were strong indications that this was not a deliberate ingestion but a contamination.
 And I'm not going to go over all of those elements again, but in particular, fluctuating negatives and positives, the low levels, etc. If WADA had made the point before CAS that the athletes had not met their burden to establish the origin of the TMZ on the balance of probabilities, given that, but also given the fact that TMZ was found in the hotel in which they were staying, I don't believe we would have even had 1% of chance to succeed in that argument.
 So to answer your question, I won't hypothesize as to how it might have happened.
 But certainly it would have been sufficient given those two things to meet the athletes burden of proof to establish the origin in their sample.

 Perhaps maybe just one further comment, which is that I've obviously watched the ARD documentary and seen the experiments that were done with respect to rubbing trimetazidine pills in a person's hand or dropping them down a stairwell to see if any parts broke off or rubbed off, as it were.
 But of course, and I'm speaking purely theoretically now, pills are often taken, they're often cut and they're often crushed before they're taken.
 And that indeed was the evidence, albeit not accepted, but that was the evidence that was put forward in the case of Kamila Valieva as well, in terms of the grandfather's use of the medication.

 ## James Fitzgerald
 Okay, thank you.
 Thank you, Wakako, for that.
 We'll move to Tariq Panja, please.
 Okay.
 Hi, can you hear me?
 Yes, go ahead, Tarek.

 ## Tariq Panja
 Thanks for the opportunity to ask a question.
 Just, you mentioned the COVID scenario.
 Could you tell us a little bit more about that?
 Because the tests were in January right at the start, the first three days.
 It took two and a half months for the test to be confirmed in March.
 In the Chinada report, it seems that they have said there was a 30-day COVID protocol where the test had to be frozen.
 What about the other month and a half?
 Were you wondering, did you ask them what was going on there?
 And then also a follow up to something Ross said, I don't know whether when you were at [Carades?] or when you were moved in house, I don't know what your involvement was.
 But you mentioned, because of COVID, they couldn't have hearings.
 But the rest of us were having multiple meetings on Zoom.
 Valiéva, in fact, had a hearing on Zoom.
 And the other thing you didn't mention in the concentration, I don't know whether it was the scientists or you, Valiéva also had extremely low levels of the TMZ in her sample.
 That wasn't seen as an issue.
 So could you just please comment on those?
 Thank you.

 ## Ross Wenzel
-I'll maybe deal with a few of those, Tariq, and then Olivier or Raban may or may not have something to add on the analytical side.
+I'll maybe deal with a few of those, Tariq, and then Olivier or Rabin may or may not have something to add on the analytical side.
 But, you know, first of all, tremetazidine is a relatively complex analysis where additional analysis has to be conducted, for instance, to exclude that the source of the tremetazidine was lamerazine.
 I won't go into details unless perhaps Professor Rabah can.
 [Sorry, that wasn't my question.]
 No, no, but you asked about what else was going on in the month and a half.
 And what I'm trying to explain is that the analysis itself would have taken a good amount of time before obviously the analytical results could have been reported.
 What I meant when I was talking about the provisional hearing was that in that region, at that time, after the collection of the samples in early January, there was, and this is mentioned in the report, a breakout of COVID in that region.
 What I was suggesting was not that a virtual hearing couldn't have taken place, but rather that it would have been extremely difficult, if not to say impossible, for the athletes individually and separately to start trying to investigate the source of the tremetazidine, for instance, by engaging scientists or others to conduct experiments at the hotel.
 That was what I meant.
 And therefore, it made sense that instead of a provisional hearing in the usual sense of an athlete looking to discover the source and providing explanations to the anti-doping organisation, it made sense that it be done centrally by those that had access to the relevant facilities.

 And with respect to your third comment, which is the concentration in the Kamila Valieva case, it is public; it's in the decision.
 It was 2.1 nanograms per ml.
 The vast majority of the concentrations in this case were significantly lower than that.
 But the fundamental point is not that one.
 The fundamental point is that in the Valieva case, there was nothing to exclude that that was the end of an excretion, that the pharmacological dose of tremetazidine hadn't been taken several days before.
 In this case, the fluctuating negative and positive values of those athletes, that were tested on multiple occasions, effectively excluded that pharmacological dose scenario.
 So that's a significant difference with the Valieva case.

 The other significant difference with the Valieva case is that ultimately the explanation that Ms. Valieva put forward initially for the CAS ad hoc tribunal in Beijing was not supported by the pharmacokinetics, by the excretion profile of Tremetazidine at all.
 She then, her story, her explanation then evolved to a strawberry dessert that had been given to her by her grandfather that she consumed closer to doping control.
 And there simply wasn't any evidence, as is set out clearly in the CAS decision on the Valieva case, of that.
 Whereas here we have tremetazidine that was actually detected in the kitchen of the hotel where the athletes were staying and eating.
 And we had no evidence of any sort of skullduggery or planting of tremetazidine.
 It would have been impossible for us to go to a tribunal and ask them to draw that inference without any evidence.
 I hope that answers some of your questions, Tarek.

 ## James Fitzgerald
 Thank you, Ross.
 Professor Rabin, did you want to add to that?